gearbox-solutions/mail-log/README.md

 Mail Log provides a user interface to view all emails which have been sent.
 The default location is `https://yourapp.com/mail-log`, but can be changed.

+The Mail Log UI and routes are separate from the rest of your app.
+The assets are all precompiled and frontend-agnostic!
+It should work fine no matter if you're using Blade, Inertia, React, Vue, or any other frontend.

 [![An example list view of sent email in the Mail Log package](./docs/images/mail-log-index.webp)](./docs/images/mail-log-index.webp?raw=true)

 [![An example list view of sent email in the Mail Log package](./docs/images/mail-log-detail.webp)](./docs/images/mail-log-detail.webp?raw=true)